IntelLabs/DyNAS-T/README.md

 [1] Cai, H., Gan, C., & Han, S. (2020).
 Once for All: Train One Network and Specialize it for Efficient Deployment.
 ArXiv, abs/1908.09791.
 [2] K. Deb, A. Pratap, S. Agarwal and T. Meyarivan, "A fast and elitist multiobjective genetic algorithm: NSGA-II," in IEEE Transactions on Evolutionary Computation, vol. 6, no. 2, pp. 182-197, April 2002, doi: 10.1109/4235.996017.
 [3] Cummings, D., Sarah, A., Sridhar, S.N., Szankin, M., MuÃƒÂ±oz, J.P., & Sundaresan, S. (2022).
 A Hardware-Aware Framework for Accelerating Neural Architecture Search Across Modalities.
 ArXiv, abs/2205.10358.

+## Legal Disclaimer and Notices

+> This “research quality code”  is for Non-Commercial purposes provided by Intel “As Is” without any express or implied warranty of any kind.
+Please see the dataset's applicable license for terms and conditions.
+Intel does not own the rights to this data set and does not confer any rights to it.
+Intel does not warrant or assume responsibility for the accuracy or completeness of any information, text, graphics, links or other items within the code.
+A thorough security review has not been performed on this code.
+Additionally, this repository may contain components that are out of date or contain known security vulnerabilities.

+> ImageNet: Please see the dataset's applicable license for terms and conditions.
+Intel does not own the rights to this data set and does not confer any rights to it.